e-gov/TARA-Server/doc/Configuration.md

 After copying the certificate into a file, it can be imported into TARA truststore the same way as shown for the live certificate.

-### Smart-ID
+### 3.2 Smart-ID

-In order to be able to use Smart-ID authentication in TARA, a relevant Smart-ID service certificate must be added to TARA truststore.
+In order to be able to use Smart-ID authentication in TARA, a relevant Smart-ID service endpoint certificate must be added to TARA truststore.

 #### Live environment

 TARA is configured against the live environment of Smart-ID service if `smart-id.host-url` in `application.properties` is set to `https://rp-api.smart-id.com/v1/` (see [Estonian Smart-ID](#smart-id)).
-The SSL certificate of the live environment of Smart-ID service is available at the Estonian Certification Centre [certificate repository](https://www.sk.ee/en/repository/certs/) under the name of `rp-api.smart-id.com`.
+The TLS certificate of the live environment of Smart-ID service is available at the Estonian Certification Centre [certificate repository](https://www.sk.ee/en/repository/certs/) under the name of `rp-api.smart-id.com`.

-An example of adding Smart-ID service SSL certificate to TARA truststore:
+An example of adding Smart-ID service TLS certificate to TARA truststore:
 ````
 keytool -importcert -keystore tara.truststore -storepass changeit -file rp-api.smart-id.com.pem.cer -alias rpapismartidcom -noprompt
 ````